colah/ByronTrialNotes/daily-notes/day9.md

 Byron's Trial, Day 9 (Week 2)
 =============================

+**Summary:** The testimony of Penton continues with us watching the video from his car of him arresting Byron.
+Crow asks a few questions and then Counsel crosses.
+Then we move back to the video of Byron's second interview with Bui.
+Crown asks a few questions and then Counsel begins cross.
+Court ends before Counsel reaches the second interview.

+********

 (Can't play video for half an hour)

 * Prosecution: There were technical difficulties with the video.